Fishing on Lake Victoria: History

+In 2007, Lake Victoria Sailing Company (LVSC) petitioned the Ugandan government to gazette the first Lacustrine Protected Area (LPA) in Ugandan Lake Victoria that is enforced by the UPDF-Fish Protection Unit (FPU).
+This protected area is to encourage fishers to form fishing cooperatives and allow fish populations to replenish.

 In 2015, Victory Farms was founded by two Americans, and soon became the fastest growing fish farm in sub-Saharan Africa.

 Economic impact

 With such high demands for Nile perch, the value of the fishery has risen considerably.
 Labour inflows into the fishery have increased along with growing demand.
 In 1983, there were an estimated 12,041 boats on the lake.
 By 2004, there were 51,712, and 153,066 fishermen.
 The fishery also generates indirect employment for additional multitudes of fish processors, transporters, factory employees and others.
 All along the lakeshore, 'boom towns' have developed in response to the demands of fishing crews with money to spend from a day's fishing.
 These towns resemble shanties, and have little in the way of services.
 Of the 1,433 landing sites identified in the 2004 frame survey, just 20% had communal lavatory facilities, 4% were served by electricity and 6% were served by a potable water supply.

 The impact of perch fishing on the local economy is the subject of the 2004 documentary Darwin's Nightmare.